kengz/openai_lab/source/includes/_ALGORITHMS.md

 # <a name="algorithms"></a>Algorithms

 The currently implemented algorithms combine deep neural networks with a number of classic reinforcement learning algorithms.
+These are just a starting point.
+Please invent your own!
+We will also continue to add algorithms over time.

 ## What is reinforcement learning?